 scaling: The process of multiplying transform coefficient levels by a factor, resulting in transform coefficients.

-sequence parameter set (SPS): A syntax structure containing syntax elements that apply to zero or more entire CVSs as determined by the content of a syntax element found in the PPS referred to by a syntax element found in each slice header.
+sequence parameter set (SPS): A syntax structure containing syntax elements that apply to zero or more entire CVSs as determined by the content of a syntax element found in the PPS referred to by a syntax element found in each tile group header.

 shall: A term used to express mandatory requirements for conformance to this Specification.